vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/intro.md

 ::: tip

-Don’t worry about the size of your site.
-If you don’t enable related features, the final code won’t include code for these features.
+Don't worry about the size of your site.
+If you don't enable related features, the final code won't include code for these features.

 :::